강의

 >

-Thanks to all of your love and support, this course has also been published as a book.
-I sincerely thank you 🙇♂
+Thanks to your tremendous support, this course has also been published as a book.
+Thank you sincerely 🙇♂

 • Next.js in Bite-Sized Pieces | Official Trailer